UNT STARTALK Program Welcome to My World at the University of North Texas (UNT): June 4th - June 29th, 2018, Denton, Texas

 The program will be held at the UNT campus in Denton, in the Department of World Languages, Literatures, and Cultures (WLLC).
 More information on WLLC and travel directions can be found on http://worldlanguages.unt.edu/

-Classes start at 9:00am and finish at 4:00pm (with short breaks between classes and a 30-minute lunch break) daily from Monday through Friday.
-All instructions are given in Russian.
+Classes will start at 9:00am and finish at 4:00pm (with short breaks between classes and an hour lunch break) daily from Monday through Friday.
+All instructions are given in Russian or Chinese.
 We appreciate the challenging nature of the program.
-Therefore, we balance our curriculum and include a range of various activities in our daily schedule.
-Daily activities include:
+Therefore, we balance our curriculum and include a range of activities in our daily schedule which include:

 - Language practice lessons (50 minutes each)

-- Cultural activities: traditional Russian cooking classes, traditional Russian craft, traditional Russian music and dance appreciation classes, a field trip to a Russian Orthodox Church etc.
+- Cultural activities: traditional Russian/Chinese cooking classes, traditional Russian/Chinese craft, traditional Russian/Chinese music and dance appreciation classes, a field trip, etc.

 - Language LAB